Best Open Source and Free Network Monitoring Tools for 2026

 Best for: Automatic network discovery

 LibreNMS offers automatic network discovery and alerting with minimal configuration.
-Latest version 25.11.0 (November 2025) provides extensive device library (10,000+ devices) with API for automation.
+It provides an extensive device library (10,000+ devices) with API for automation and monthly rolling releases.

 LibreNMS